FAQ – Foundation Repair and waterproofing

 What type of warranty do you offer?

 Mr. Foundation is backed by a 10-year transferable warranty on waterproofing and crack repair; 20 years on structural and RAM JACK® repairs, 3 years on parging and 5 years on egress windows.

 Do you provide references?

-Mr.Foundation has worked on thousands of houses and would be proud to provide you with references upon request.
+Mr.Foundation has worked on thousands of houses and we would be proud to provide you with references upon request.

 How quickly can you come see my foundation?